yuvalweber/My-Learning-Path/devops/kubernetes/kubernetes_guide.md

 represent a collection of containers that share resources (ip,storage)
 there are couple of pods inside a node.

+(you can create static pods by putting a definition file in the StaticPod folder.

+you can find out where it is by looking at the config file located in /var/lib/kubelet/config.yaml on the node).

 <br>

 ## <ins>Replica Set</ins>